xAbdullahShaikh/Snatchlock/README.md

-## 🛡️ SnatchLock: AI & Blockchain-Powered Crime Detection and Evidence Management System
+## 🛡️ SnatchLock: AI-Powered Crime Detection and Evidence Management System

 **SnatchLock** is a cutting-edge crime prevention platform developed as part of a Final Year Project at FAST-NUCES.
 It integrates **real-time AI-based surveillance**, **blockchain**, and **decentralized storage** to intelligently detect criminal activity and securely preserve digital evidence.